 Ljubljana is a delightful city that combines the charm of a small town with the culture and amenities of a capital.

 to the east and west and Austria

-You can fly into Ljubljana Airport from most European cities, especially during summer.
-The airport is 26km away and there is a regular bus service into the city.
-You can drive from many cities in Europe quite easily, the road network is good from as far as Munich
+to the north and south.
+Ljubljana Airport, is 26km away from the city and you can drive your rental car to many cities in Europe quite easily, the road network is good from as far as Munich

 and the closer cities of Vienna